-The blue colour of tanzanite is caused by the presence of vanadium within the mineral zoisite.
+The bluish purple colour comes from the presence of vanadium.
 The scientific name for tanzanite is blue zoisite.

-Some tanzanite found at shallow depths naturally exhibits this gem-grade colour but it's incredibly rare.
-It's caused by natural geological warming either by metamorphism, wildfires or because of thermal vents within close proximity to where it's found.
+Some tanzanite found at shallow depths naturally exhibit this gem-grade colour but it's incredibly rare.
+It's caused by geological warming either by metamorphism, wildfires or because of thermal vents within close proximity to where it's found.

-Tanzanite that hasn't been heated after being mined is far more valuable.
-Retailers should always know whether a gemstone has been heated and that must be disclosed.
+Tanzanite that hasn't been heated is far more valuable.
+Retailers should always know whether a gemstone has been heated and if so, it must be disclosed.

 The distinctive purple to violet hue is often the characteristic that stands out the most.
 Depending on the shade of colour and level of saturation, tanzanite can be confused for blue topaz, iolite, sapphire or aquamarine.

-Tanzanite gemstones are usually faceted and often mounted alongside diamonds.
+Tanzanite gemstones tend to be faceted and are often set with diamonds.

 Tanzanite is pleochroic which means it appears to be different a colour depending on the light and angle from which it's viewed.
 Under yellow light it always appears to be more violet.

-Although correctly known as blue zoisite, tanzanite was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
-They introduced it to the world and said it could only be found in two places, Tanzania and Tiffany and Co.
+Although correctly known as blue zoisite, the stone was renamed by President and Chairman of the American jeweller Tiffany & Co in 1968.
+The company introduced tanzanite to the world and said it could only be found in two places on Earth, Tanzania and Tiffany and Co.